 Complete New Fictional Language

 Lastly, you have the master language creators.
-They spend the time to create a completely new language for their world.
-But, to no one’s surprise, the books in the last category feel a lot like the books in the third category, and by now it’s pretty clear why.
+They spend the time to create an entirely new language for their world.
+But, to no one’s surprise, the books in the last category feel a lot like the books in the third category, and by now, it’s pretty clear why.

 Tolkien worked on his languages for 63 years.
 He created about 20 different languages.
 That is a lifetime commitment.
-I don’t say you shouldn’t do it, but be prepared for a very daunting task.
+I’m not saying you shouldn’t do it but be prepared for a very daunting task.

-The decision you make about the languages in your fantasy world is going to influence the difficulty of writing, but, more importantly, the difficulty of reading.
+The decision you make about the languages in your fantasy world will influence the difficulty of writing, but, more importantly, the difficulty of reading.
 For beginning writers, I suggest choosing categories 1 or 2.
 Once you get better at creating worlds, you should move to category 3.
-I would never recommend anyone to spend the time to create a full fictional language unless this really becomes your hobby.
+I would never recommend anyone to spend the time to develop a whole fictional language unless this becomes your hobby.

 Since the point of this was not to teach you how to create a new language, but rather to help you decide on your approach to using a new language in your fiction, I will provide you with some resources you can check, should you decide you want a new language:

 - Mark Rosenfelder’s Language Construction Kit – A website loaded with articles and examples on language creation